 Rhode Island T.F.
 Green Airport can be a convenient option for those who don't mind an additional layover.
-It is located in Warwick, RI, about 10 miles south of Providence (approximately 20 minutes by car or 40 minutes by bus).
-Uber/Lyft and car rental services are available directly from the airport.
-Bus routes 1, 14 and 21 also pass by the airport; the fare is around \$2 for 1 hour of unlimited rides, but with a Brown ID all the RIPTA buses are free.
+It is located in Warwick, RI, about 10 miles south of Providence (approximately 15-20 minutes by car or 40 minutes by bus).
+Rideshare and car rental services are available directly from the airport.
+Bus routes 1, 14 and 21 also pass by the airport; the fare is around \$2 for 1 hour of unlimited rides.
+To ride RIPTA, you should either have the Wave app or pay in cash in the bus (exact change only).
+After getting your Brown ID on campus, you will be able to ride RIPTA for free anytime.

-Immigration at Airport
+Immigration at the Airport

-The typical immigration experience for students at the airport should be rather straightforward.
 Make sure you have all the required documents at hand, especially your passport (with valid US-Visa) and a valid Form I-20.
-At the beginning of the semester, there is a large influx of students into the United States, so expect the airports to be busy and the immigration lines to be long: it may take up to two hours or more to process a given flight.
+At the beginning of the semester, there is a large influx of students into the United States, so expect the airports to be busy and the immigration lines to be long; it may take up to two hours or more to process a given flight.